 Orphans of the Storm (1921) Director: D.W.
 Griffith

-Based on a French story adopted for the American stage, Orphans of the Storm tells the story of two lower-class sisters during the French Revolution who venture to Paris in order to cure one of the sisters of her blindness.
-Upon arrival, they are caught up in a series of events that highlight the class distinctions between the aristocracy and the impoverished.
-Griffith intended for the film to be a commentary on contemporary political issues, primarily Bolshevism, and some critics have seen the film as a defense of aristocracy.
-It is a two and a half hour epic film filled with unique visual effects, such as color tinting in monochromatic scenes and also the implementation of large constructed sets to show Paris during the revolution.
-Additional inspiration came from Dickens’s A Tale of Two Cities, as similar characters to Danton and Robespierre appear.
+Based on a French story which was adapted for the American stage, Orphans of the Storm tells the story of two lower-class sisters during the French Revolution who venture to Paris in order to cure one of the sisters of blindness.
+Upon arrival, they are caught up in a series of events which highlight the class distinctions between aristocracy and plebeian.
+Griffith initially intended for the film to be interpreted a commentary on growing political issues, primarily the rise of Bolshevism, and some critics have seen the film as a defense of aristocracy.
+It is a two and a half hour epic filled with unique visual effects, such as color tinting in monochromatic scenes and also the implementation of large constructed sets of revolutionary Paris.
 In the end, an aristocrat is saved and he falls in love with Henriette (Lillian Gish) while her sister’s blindness is cured and she is prevented from living the life of a poor blind woman.